 Picking the right channels to engage in a conversation with your audience is crucial for your marketing efforts.
 This again is something you determine by looking closely at your customer base: who are the people you are trying to connect with and which are the channels they mostly use?
 These are the channels you should be using as well.

 Still, simply finding out where your audience is and what channels reach your audience best won’t get the job done.
-It is also the messages you are getting through to your target audience that will make a real difference in the outcome of your marketing efforts.
+The messages you are getting through to your target audience will make a real difference in the outcome of your marketing efforts.

 Get creative.
 Again, look at the user personas you are dealing with: